DavidFarrell/paidia.fun/__hugo_site/content/homepage/deluxe.md

 ## The prototype

-We've some printed prototypes and we're ready to go into production with the right partner.
+We have some printed prototypes and we're ready to go into production with the right partner.

 ![an image of the back of the Raccoon Rampage box showing the full contents](images/4x/website_backofBox.png)